Guide to Self Care

 What Are Some Ways to Show Yourself Love?

+Self-care begins when you choose to love and care for yourself, mentally and physically.
+Choosing to love yourself and accepting yourself for who you are excellent steps in caring for yourself.
+Take the time to practice self-care and by doing so, you are letting your body and your emotions know that they are seen and heard and accepted.
 Remember that when we talk about self-care, we’re not necessarily talking about hugely ornate experiences to refresh your physical and mental health.
 There is a time and place for those, but you can start taking better care of yourself right now with just a few of these self-care techniques.

 Be aware of yourself.
 Think about your physical needs and what you can do to make yourself feel better physically.
 Do you need a nap, some water, or a healthy snack?
 Maybe you need to go for a run or take a hot bath or make a doctor’s appointment about something you’ve been worried about.
 Be aware of your physical needs and do what you need to do to meet them.